corusm/Transferbot/README.md

 npm test
 ```
 ## Log
-All the logs that you see in the shell also get logged in the **info.log** File.
+All the logs that you see in the shell also get logged in the **info.log** file.

 # Commands